 [ad] Empty ad slot (#1)!

-In this podcast, Bruce, Michael and Dale discuss the state of the economy, and the Obama Administration’s childlike foreign policy.
+In this podcast, Bruce, Michael and Dale discuss the state of the economy, Tea Parties, and the Democtrats’ approach to politics.
 The direct link to the podcast can be found here.

 The intro and outro music is Vena Cava by 50 Foot Wave, and is available for free download here.